STAMP-project/dspot/README.md

   * testSrc: relative path (from project properties) to the test source root directory.
 * recommended properties:
   * outputDirectory: path to the out of dspot. (default: output)
-  * javaVersion: version used of java (default: 5)
+  * javaVersion: version used of Java (default: 5)
   * maven.home: path to the executable maven.
 If no value is specified, it will try some defaults values (for instance: `/usr/share/maven/`, `usr/local/Cellar/maven/3.3.9/libexec/` ...).
 * optional properties:
   * filter: string to filter on package or classes.
-  * maven.localRepository: path to the local repository of maven (.m2), if you need specific settings.
+  * maven.localRepository: path to the local repository of Maven (.m2), if you need specific settings.
-  * excludedClasses: dspot will not amplify the excluded test classes.
+  * excludedClasses: DSpot will not amplify the excluded test classes.
   * additionalClasspathElements: add elements to the classpath. (e.g. a jar file)
   * excludedClasses: list of full qualified name of test classes to be excluded by DSpot (see this [property file](https://github.com/STAMP-project/dspot/blob/master/dspot/src/test/resources/sample/sample.properties))